Texas

 news and announcements

-HB 567 Filed | November 14, 2022
+CROWN ACT (HB 567) Filed | November 14, 2022

 Texas State Representative Rhetta Bowers, D-Garland, reintroduced the Crown Act legislation for the 2023 Texas Legislative Session.
-The Texas CROWN Act, which stands for Create a Respectful and Open World for Natural Hair, will ban discrimination based on hair textures and styles commonly associated with race.
+The Texas CROWN ACT, which stands for Create a Respectful and Open World for Natural Hair, will ban discrimination based on hair textures and styles commonly associated with race.

 Pflugerville: Community Discussion | February 21, 2023

-Zeta Phi Beta Sorority, Incorporated, Pi Omega Zeta Chapter is hosting a community discussion which aims to educate the community on the importance of the CROWN Act in protecting Black hair in Pflugerville, TX.
+Zeta Phi Beta Sorority, Incorporated, Pi Omega Zeta Chapter is hosting a community discussion that aims to educate the community on the importance of the CROWN Act in protecting Black hair in Pflugerville, TX.

 During this panel discussion, they will explore the history of discrimination against individuals with natural hairstyles, the current legal landscape in the United States, and the cultural implications of this law.
-The discussion will feature a panel of community leaders, local hair professionals, and experts on the CROWN Act.
+The discussion will feature a panel of community leaders, local hair professionals, and experts on the CROWN ACT.
 It is free and open to the public, and we encourage everyone in the Pflugerville community to attend.

 6:00-8:00 pm.